sugarlabs/GSoC/Ideas-2025.md

 **Description**<br>

 The [Speak Activity](https://github.com/sugarlabs/speak) is one of most popular Sugar activities.
 It allows someone just beginning to familiarize themselves with reading to interact with synthetic speech.
 It has both chat and chatbot capabilities, so that learners can share what they type with others, often using invented spelling.
 It would be a nice improvement if there were a chatbot option to allow a learner to have a conversation with a more modern chatbot -- LLM-based.
-This would contextualize the learner's experience with writing -- a tool for both self express and communication.
+This would contextualize the learner's experience with writing -- a tool for both self expression and communication.

 The project would entail both enabling the LLM chatbot and doing some